Stadio Flaminio

-The interior spaces include a covered swimming pool, rooms for fencing, amateur wrestling, weightlifting, boxing and gymnastics.
+The interior spaces include a covered swimming pool, rooms for fencing, amateur wrestling, weightlifting, boxing, and gymnastics.

 History

 Pier Luigi Nervi designed the Flaminio Stadium with his son, the architect Antonio Nervi, between 1957 and 1958.
-The structure was built for the XVII Olympic Games in Rome (1960) and inaugurated in 1959.
+The structure was built for the 1960 Summer Olympics and inaugurated in 1959.
 The Stadio Flaminio was built on the site of the previous Stadio Nazionale PNF.
 It was mostly devoted to football matches and served as the venue for the football final in the 1960 Summer Olympics.

 This stadium is a remarkable example of different ways to use concrete: in situ castings, prefabricated elements, undulating slabs of ferrocement.
 The Flaminio Stadium is a unique work that offers a highly original union between form and structure and between architecture and engineering.
 It testifies to a special and internationally recognised period for Italian architectural culture, characterised by a highly fertile relationship between different disciplines.
 The project also frames a unique moment in the work of Pier Luigi Nervi, unanimously recognised as the most ingenious Italian engineer and a pioneer of the study and use of reinforced concrete.

 Abandoned for years, the stadium is now in an advanced state of decay.
 This degeneration can be traced back to three principal causes: improper interventions that failed to respect the characteristics of the original structure, widespread deterioration caused by years of neglect and the physiological aging of materials and plant systems.

 In July 2017, with the cooperation of the Municipality of Rome, Sapienza University, Pier Luigi Nervi Project Association and DO.CO.MO.MO.
 Italy received a grant from the Getty Foundation and its Keeping it Modern program to prepare a conservation plan for the Stadio Flaminio.

-As of August 2021, much of the main stadium is in a state of disrepair.
+In 2021, Italian newspaper Leggo reported that Lazio president Claudio Lotito had made an 'important and serious proposal' to increase the capacity of the stadium to 40,000 and to return the club to the stadium on a permanent basis.
+On 13 December 2024, Lotito presented a pre-feasibility study for the Stadio Flaminio to Rome’s Mayor Roberto Gualtieri.
+He envisions developing a state-of-the-art stadium with a capacity of 50,570 spectators and a retractable roof - all while prioritizing the preservation of the original Nervi structure.
+Works are estimated to cost at least €438.2m, with the club privately financing over 80% of the amount.
+He has also outlined plans for the comprehensive redevelopment of the surrounding Flaminio district.

+However, his ambition to redevelop the Stadio Flaminio faces competition from Roma Nuoto, who have proposed an alternative plan.
+They envision a multi-sport facility, including an Olympic-sized swimming pool, padel courts, and a hockey rink.
+This proposal minimizes the need for extensive infrastructure upgrades, such as new roads, parking, and transportation, making it a less disruptive and more easily implementable option.
+On 3 April 2025, the municipal council unanimously rejected the proposal.